Compiled by Tim

 The effects of smell on emotion and mood are most likely to be the result of conditioned association.
 Strong emotional responses to olfactory stimuli are rare or idiosynchratic, much more common are minor mood effects and mild affective states.
 The mood effects are likely to parallel the hedonicity of the odour (pleasant odours give rise to pleasant mood states while unpleasant odours give rise to unpleasant moods).

-In a study of smell preferences, heterosexual and homosexual men and women were asked to evaluate underarm sweat from 24 donors.
+Smell and sexual orientation - In a study of smell preferences, heterosexual and homosexual men and women were asked to evaluate underarm sweat from 24 donors.
 Gay men and women had body odour preferences that were different from straight men and women.
 Gay men preferred odours from gay men and straight women, whereas odours from gay men were the least preferred by straight men and women and by lesbian women.

 The astonishing implication is that body odour is linked, not only to gender, but also to sexual orientation.
 How?
 Good question!

 Human body odor may contribute to selection of partners.
 If so, sexual orientation may influence preference for and perhaps production of human body odors.
 In a test of these hypotheses, heterosexual and homosexual males and females made two-alternative forced-choice preference judgments for body odors obtained from other heterosexual and homosexual males and females.
 Subjects chose between odors from (a) heterosexual males and gay males, (b) heterosexual males and heterosexual females, (c) heterosexual females and lesbians, and (d) gay males and lesbians.
 Results indicate that differences in body odor are detected and responded to on the basis of, in part, an individual's gender and sexual orientation.
 Possible mechanisms underlying these findings are discussed.

 Martins Y, Preti G, Crabtree CR, Runyan T, Vainius AA, Wysocki CJ.